Champions of Orthodoxy

 Truth is not preserved only in books and formulas.
 It is borne by souls who remain faithful when error becomes costly to resist.

-This gate gathers the witness of saints, confessors, martyrs, and defenders who stood not by innovation, but by fidelity.
+This section gathers the witness of saints, confessors, martyrs, and defenders who stood not by innovation, but by fidelity.
 Their greatness lies not in novelty, but in remaining within what they had received at great personal cost.

 Such witness demands watchfulness, for what is received must also be guarded.

 The saints gathered here show what Catholic fidelity looks like when power corrupts, spreads, and peace is offered at the price of truth.
-This gate is for souls who may admire saints sentimentally, yet still not know how saints think, judge, fight, suffer, and remain Catholic under pressure.
+This section is for souls who may admire saints sentimentally, yet still not know how saints think, judge, fight, suffer, and remain Catholic under pressure.

 They do not answer crisis by inventing a new , softening doctrine, or treating worship as secondary.
 They preserve what they received, suffer for it, and hand down a form of courage the faithful still need.
-The point of this gate is not inspiration detached from doctrine, but sanctity in possession of Catholic instinct.
+The point of this section is not inspiration from doctrine, but sanctity in possession of Catholic instinct.

 This section should be read not as a gallery of inspiring personalities, but as a school of Catholic instinct.
 The saints show what holiness looks like when the Faith is attacked.
 They also show that there is no true holiness where there is no hatred of , because the saints love God, His , and souls too much to make peace with error.

-All Chapters in Champions of Orthodoxy
+All Entries in Champions of Orthodoxy